-As of the report date, the Group has 16 income-producing properties in this sector, 13 of which are properties of Compass in the U.S. and Canada (as of the report date, the Company holds approx. 24% of Compass) and 3 of which are properties in Norway through the Company's holdings in GM.
+As of the report date, the Group has 16 income-producing properties in this sector, 13 of which are properties of Compass in the U.S. and Canada (as of the report date, the Company holds approx. 32.4% of Compass) and 3 of which are properties in Norway through the Company's holdings in GM.

-Balance of the Group's properties in the segment - On June 30, 2022, this balance totaled approx. NIS 6.1 billion, compared with approx. NIS 5 billion on December 31, 2021.
-The change mainly derives from investments in the segment's properties, revaluation profit and from an increase in the exchange rates.
+Balance of the Group's properties in the segment -totaled approx. NIS 7.4 billion on September 30, 2022, compared with approx. NIS 5 billion on December 31, 2021.
+The change mainly derives from investments in the segment's properties, revaluation profit, and increase in the rate of holdings in Compass and an increase in the exchange rates.

-Change due to adjustment of the fair value of the segment's investment properties - The profit from adjustment of the fair value of the segment's investment properties in the Report Period totaled approx. NIS 389 million (neither profit nor loss were recorded in the same period last year).
-Some of the properties are presented according to valuations carried out by independent appraisers as of June 30, 2022 and others are presented according to valuations conducted by independent appraisers as of December 31, 2021.
+Change due to adjustment of the fair value of the segment's investment properties - The profit from adjustment of the fair value of the segment's investment properties in the Report Period totaled approx. NIS 322 million, compared to a profit of approx. NIS 22 million recorded in the same period last year.
+Some of the properties are presented according to valuations prepared by independent appraisers as of September 30, 2022, other properties are presented according to valuations prepared by independent appraisers as of June 30, 2022 and others are presented according to valuations prepared by independent appraisers as of December 31, 2021.